 The last time I was here, I nearly didn't visit, thinking that on a gorgeous Saturday in July this palace would be a mob scene.
 I decided to go late in the day (arriving two hours before closing) and I virtually had the place to myself.
 The light was warm, the vibe was mellow, and I was able to really appreciate the fine interior, from the sumptuous state rooms used to impress visiting dignitaries to the private apartment, which provides an excellent behind-the-scenes peek at the palace.
 The 2,000-acre yard is as majestic to some as the palace itself.

-Arundel Castle (in the south, between Brighton and Portsmouth) graces the valley below it with straight-out-of-a-storybook appeal.
+Arundel Castle (in the south, between Brighton and Portsmouth) graces the valley below it with a fairytale mystique.
 Like many castles, Arundel was built on a historic site — an 11th-century motte-and-bailey castle (with a keep on a mound).
 But what we see today is the fancy of a fabulously wealthy nobleman in the 19th century.
 It's got great wow appeal — but is all neomedieval, rather than truely historic.

 The Duke of Norfolk — the top dog among all English dukes — still lives here.
 Paying the steep admission price and exploring the opulent interior caused me to think more about economic justice than fancy furniture.
 But the place is undeniably impressive, including a wonderful library with rich mahogany woodwork and 10,000 musty leather-bound books on two levels, along with delightful themed gardens — especially the Collector Earl's Garden, which contains an intriguing stumpery (upturned oak trees).

 The Earl of Wemyss is a good example of the challenges of today's English aristocracy: He's land-rich, but seemingly cash-poor.
 He likes to greet visitors and is fascinating to chat with.
-His place feels like a time warp, from the one-piece oak shuffleboard table to the 1780 Chippendale exercise chair (half an hour of bouncing on this was considered good for the liver).
-It's enthralling to tramp through here, and even look upstairs in his bedroom and see what he's reading.
+It's enthralling to tramp through this house that feels lost in time, and even look upstairs in his bedroom and see what he's reading.

 Near Stanway House, Snowshill Manor was left to the National Trust after its owner, Charles Paget Wade, passed away in the 1950s.
 Wade was a recluse and a collector of anything and everything: bicycles, kitchen equipment, finely carved spinning wheels, samurai armor, even elaborate figurines carved by prisoners from the bones of meat served at dinner.
 After touring this ultimate hoarder's house, you learn that the family motto is, fittingly, "Let Nothing Perish."